-11.6.1 Students who have met the criteria for academic honours of respective Schools will be placed on the Dean's List of
+- 11.6.1 Students who have met the criteria for academic honours of respective Schools will be placed on the Dean's List of the School at the end of each academic year, in recognition of their academic excellence during their studies at the University. - 11.6.2 The criteria for the Dean's List are approved by respective School Boards according to the guidelines set out by the

-- 11.6.2 The criteria for the Dean's List are approved by respective School Boards according to the guidelines set out by the University.
-The recipient lists are also approved by respective School Boards. - 11.6.3 Approved recipient lists of Dean's Lists have to be forwarded to the Registry according to the set timeline for recording on academic transcripts. - 11.6.4 The Registry shall report to the Academic Board in case of irregularities noted in the lists.
+University.
+The recipient lists are also approved by respective School Boards.

+- 11.6.3 Approved recipient lists of Dean's Lists have to be forwarded to the Registry according to the set timeline for recording on academic transcripts. - 11.6.4 The Registry shall report to the Academic Board in case of irregularities noted in the lists.